-The REIT may have to file some of the following.
-See the form for more information.
+The REIT may have to file the following.
+See the applicable forms for more information.

 Information Returns

 Form 1098, Mortgage Interest Statement, is used to report the receipt from any individual of \$600 or more of mortgage interest and points in the course of the REIT's trade or business for any calendar year.